 Equipment: There is no special equipment provided for children.

-Notes: The camp is unfenced and dangerous wildlife can wander through the camp at any time.
+Notes: The camp is unfenced and dangerous wildlife can wander through at any time.
 There is no fence around the pool.
-The tents and main buildings are all raised off the ground on decks, with open railings.
+The tented chalets and main buildings are all raised off the ground on decks, with open railings.
 Children need to be closely supervised by their parents/guardians at all times.

 Power supply: Solar Power